geonetwork/core-geonetwork/software_development/README.md

 ## System Requirements

-GeoNetwork is a Java application that runs as a servlet so the Java Runtime Environment (JRE) must be installed in order to run it.
+GeoNetwork is a Java 8 application that runs as a servlet so the Java Development Kit (JDK) must be installed in order to build and run it.
-You can get the JRE from http://openjdk.java.net/ or http://www.oracle.com/technetwork/java/javase/downloads and you have to download Java 8.
-GeoNetwork won’t run with Java 1.4, 1.5, 1.6, 7.
+You can get a Java 8 JDK from your Linux distribution, [Oracle OpenJDK](http://openjdk.java.net/) or [AdoptOpenJDK](https://adoptopenjdk.net).
+Please keep in mind that ([Oracle JDK](http://www.oracle.com/technetwork/java/javase/downloads) Java 8 is no longer distributed for development, only testing purposes.

+GeoNetwork is developed with Java 8.
+GeoNetwork should not be developed with newer versions, and won’t run at all with Java 7, 1.6 or earlier releases.

 Being written in Java, GeoNetwork can run on any platform that supports Java, so it can run on Windows, Linux and Mac OSX.

 Next, you need a servlet container.
-GeoNetwork comes with an embedded container (Jetty) which is fast and well suited for most applications.
+GeoNetwork comes with an embedded container ([Eclipse Jetty](https://www.eclipse.org/jetty/)) which is fast and well suited for most applications.
 If you need a stronger one, you can install Tomcat from the Apache Software Foundation (http://tomcat.apache.org).
 It provides load balancing, fault tolerance and other production features.
 If you